Sutro Biopharma: Technology

 Sutro's Xpress CF Platform is based on Stanford Professor James R. Swartz's patented Open Cell-Free Synthesis (OCFS) technology.
 XpressCF technology enables the parallel expression of hundreds of protein variants in less than 24 hours, providing a platform for the discovery and development of a wide variety of protein classes including cytokines, vaccine carrier-proteins, antibodies, and novel antibody-based proteins.
 The XpressCF+ platform allows for precise incorporation of non-natural amino acids into a protein sequence, and Sutro is using this technology to develop homogeneous site-specific antibody-drug conjugates (ADCs).
 Once identified, production of protein drug candidates can be scaled in Sutro's cGMP manufacturing facility located in San Carlos, CA.

-Sutro's technology has also contributed to the formation of SutroVax, a vaccine spin off founded in 2015 that has raised over $170 million in capital.
+Sutro's technology has also contributed to the formation of SutroVax, a vaccine spin off founded in 2015 that has raised over US$170 million in capital.

 Collaborations

 In July 2018, Sutro signed a collaboration and licensing agreement with Merck to discover and develop novel cytokine-based therapies for cancer and autoimmune disorders.
 Sutro received an upfront payment of $60 million and is eligible for milestone payments totaling up to $1.6 billion associated with the development and sale of all therapeutic candidates and all possible indications identified under the collaboration.
-In 2017, Sutro and Celgene announced it had refocused its 2014 immuno-oncology collaboration on four programs that are advancing through preclinical development, including an ADC program targeting B-Cell maturation antigen (BCMA).
+In 2017, Sutro and Celgene announced they had refocused their 2014 immuno-oncology collaboration on four programs advancing through preclinical development, including an ADC program targeting B-Cell maturation antigen (BCMA).